josh-mchugh/Understanding-Quarkus/chapter-6/README.md

 This is the eample code similar to Chapter 6 in the book Understanding Quarkus.

 Chapter 6 explains Quarkus RESTful webservices.
 Shows how to use JAX-RS to make easy endpoints that consume and produce different media types.
-Shows the client API and how to interact with existing endpoints without all the boiler plate code.
 Examples of open-api and swagger ui.

 Project generated with Quarkus CLI.